 Treatment begins in a particular place…

 And the Sanford Outpatient Center is in keeping with our philosophy that a beautiful location is the first step to recovery.
 Our outpatient facility is lovingly restored and in a private suite in the landmark, Grand Rapids Masonic Temple.
 The center is modern and clean.
-It’s a great place to find community and comradery.
+It’s a great place to find community and fellowship.

 Licensed and Accredited Treatment…